Chris Boswell: 2024

 On September 8, 2024, Boswell converted all six of his field goal attempts for the second time in his career.
 He also became the first player in Steelers franchise history to make at least three field goals from over 50 yards away with field goals made at 57, 51, and 56 yards in an 18–10 win over the Atlanta Falcons.
 His performance earned him the AFC Special Teams Player of the Week.
-After an impressive start to the 2024 season, he was named AFC Special Teams Player of the Month for September.
-Boswell was named the AFC Special Teams Player of the Month for October after converting 12 field goals.
+After an impressive start to the 2024 season, Boswell was named AFC Special Teams Player of the Month for September.
+He was named the AFC Special Teams Player of the Month for October after converting 12 field goals.

-On November 17, 2024, Boswell converted all six of his field goals for the third time in his career in an 18–16 win over the Baltimore Ravens, becoming the first kicker in NFL history with six-plus made field goals in three career games.
+On November 17, 2024, Boswell converted all six of his field goals for the third time in his career in a narrow 18–16 victory over the Baltimore Ravens, becoming the first kicker in NFL history with six-plus made field goals in three career games.
+He became the first player in NFL history to have two separate games converting at least six field goals in the same season.

 During the Steelers’ matchup against the Eagles, Boswell broke the team’s franchise record for most field goals in a single season.
 He recorded a 37-yard field goal to break the record, which Boswell set in 2021.
-He was named to his second Pro Bowl on January 2, 2025.
-He finished the 2024 season converting all 35 extra point attempts and 41 of 44 field goal attempts.
+Boswell was named to his second Pro Bowl on January 2, 2025.
+He finished the 2024 season converting all 35 extra point attempts and 41 of 44 field goal attempts, making him the NFL's top scorer for the season.
+He was the first player in franchise history to lead the NFL in scoring.
+Boswell was named first-team All-Pro, the first All-Pro honor of his career.

 2025

-In Week 1 during the Steelers season opening game against the New York Jets, Boswell scored a record 60 yard game winning field goal, which broke the Steelers franchise record for longest field goal (which he had previously set in 2020).
-The Steelers won 34-32, and Boswell was named AFC Special Teams Player of the Week.
+During the narrow season-opening 34–32 victory over the New York Jets, Boswell scored a record 60-yard game winning field goal, which broke the Steelers' franchise record for longest field goal (which he had previously set in 2020).
+Boswell was named AFC Special Teams Player of the Week.
+Boswell finished the 2025 season converting 42 of 43 extra point attempts and 27 of 32 field goal attempts.